shivaat/VN-tokens-clf/README.md

-Source code and data for classification of multiword expressions (MWEs) using context-based features.
+Source code and data for classification of Multiword Expressions (MWEs) using context-based features.

 We have conducted our extensive experiments with Italian.
 The experiments are augmented by applying the approach also for smaller data in Spanish andEnglish.